What is Liquid Staking? Complete Guide for 2026

 Choose raSOL if:

-- You prefer a simplified experience (no hopping between apps)
+- You prefer a calm, considered staking experience over hopping between protocols

 Risks to know about